 4. Should I write my own business plan?

 Definitely!
-That’s our answer, because only you know the exact direction you want your business to take.
+That’s our answer because only you know the exact direction you want your business to take.
 A great business plan can turn an idea into a successful business.
-It can be daunting to get started, but it’ll give you direction, but remember to adapt it as you learn more about your customer base.
+It’ll give you direction, but remember to adapt it as you learn more about your customer base.

 5. Where can I get investment?

-There are many options to consider for funding, and while most will require an amount of hard work from you, they will almost always pay off.
+Some entrepreneurs get investment from their savings, friends or families.
 From seed funding to Angel investors, crowdfunding to cash advances, make sure you’ve done your research and come up with a plan to suit your own needs.
 It won’t always be easy, but it almost always pays off.

 6. What skills do I need?